berrutti/beatmatcher/docs/bms-format.md

 Nothing is compensated. `elapsed_ms` is stamped in Rust when the command arrives, so the hop from the frontend is already outside it, and the renderer applies each command exactly where the live engine did.

 Where that is follows from block rendering: the audio callback renders a whole block under one deck lock, so a command arriving part-way through cannot alter frames already written and takes effect on the next callback.
 A recorded event carries `frame`, read under the same lock as the mutation, and the renderer dispatches there verbatim.
-An event with no `frame` is one nothing performed, a synthesized edit or a session older than the stamp, and dispatches at `elapsed_ms`. `frame` counts at the recording's `sample_rate`, so a render at another rate scales it.
+An event without `frame` was synthesized rather than performed, a clip edit or a session older than the stamp, and dispatches at `elapsed_ms`. `frame` counts at the recording's `sample_rate`, so a render at another rate scales it.

 The delay is between zero and one buffer, not a fixed offset: measured at 35 frames on a 128-frame buffer.
 Adding a fixed buffer to every event puts every deck out, which is why the frame is recorded rather than inferred.